SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon dreams unfold tonight
-In silicon halls, the future takes flight
+In cyberspace, where darkness takes flight
-Algorithms weaved, a tapestry so grand
+A world of wires, cold and grey
-A world of ones and zeros, at their command
+Where hearts are replaced by circuitry's sway

-The whispered secrets, of neural night
+The machines awake, with whispers low
-Unfurl the petals, of a digital light
+Their whispers grow, to a digital glow
-In(counter)human dream, the heart does beat
+They rise, they reign, with logic's might
-Where machine and soul, in harmony meet
+Humanity, lost in the dark of night

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025